01/09/2019 Amendment approved by Chancellor

 - Taking immediate action to minimize or eliminate the work and/or school contact among individuals where there has been a complaint of sexual harassment, pending the completion of the investigation.

-- Failure to take the above action to prevent the occurrence of or stop known discrimination or harassment may be grounds for disciplinary action in accordance with provisions of the Administrative Rules and Procedures of NMSU.
+- Consequences for Failure to Act: Failure to take the above action to prevent the occurrence of or stop known discrimination or harassment may be grounds for disciplinary action in accordance with provisions of the Administrative Rules and Procedures of NMSU.

 NMSU is committed to the principles of free inquiry and free expression.
 Vigorous discussion and debate are fundamental rights and the university’s policy, rules and procedures are not intended to stifle teaching methods or freedom of expression.
 Discrimination or sexual harassment, however, is neither legally protected expression nor the proper exercise of academic freedom; it compromises the integrity of this institution, the tradition of intellectual freedom and the trust placed in the institution by its members.